 On the ‘Research’ pages, you’ll find descriptions of the work (completed, in progress, and planned), and how it all fits together.
 If you’re interested in joining the lab, or if you have any comments please contact me (Jess) – I’m excited to hear what you think.

-You can also find me on ResearchGate, Google Scholar and Twitter (@jessfstep).
-Download my CV– I last updated it in April 2017 – or contact me at jess.stephenson@pitt.edu
+You can also find me on ResearchGate, Google Scholar.
+Contact me at jfrstephenson@gmail.com

 Yes.
-I did base the lab logo on the Steelers’.
-When in Rome…
+I did base the lab logo on the Steelers’, and even though we’re not in Pittsburgh any more..
+I like it.